C. S. E. Cooney

 Claire Suzanne Elizabeth Cooney (born 12 December 1981) is an American writer of fantasy literature.
 She is best known for her fantasy poetry and short stories and has won the Rhysling Award for her poem "The Sea King's Second Bride" in 2011 and the World Fantasy Award—Collection for her collection Bone Swans in 2016.
+In 2023 she received the World Fantasy Award for her novel Saint Death's Daughter.

 Biography

 Cooney grew up in Phoenix, Arizona, before leaving after 20 years, lived in Chicago for 10 years, lived in Rhode Island for five years, and then moved to Queens, New York, to live with her husband: author, professor, and game designer, Carlos Hernandez.
 During her time in Chicago, she attended Columbia College, where she received her degree in fiction writing with a minor in theater.

 In addition to writing, she is a poet, a musician, an actor, and audiobook narrator.

 Awards and honors

 In 2022, Kirkus Reviews named Saint Death's Daughter one of the best science fiction and fantasy books of the year.